marius-jopen/sveltekit-prismic-theme/README.md

    - This is exactly the same page like the **Project** page.
 It just holds product information instead.
    - No need to create this page, if you do not want to use a shop.

 Now you have all the pages.
-Next step is to crete the fields.
+Next step is to create the fields.

 This can be a tiring process.
 But fortunately Prismic allows us to copy and paste the fields as JSON file into each page.

 In the folder [masks](masks) are JSON files.

 Each file contains the content of one page in Prismic.
 You can copy and paste them into the JSON section on a prismic page.
 Then the fields will be generated in the backend and are ready to be filled.

-It will then look like this:
 ![JSON in Prismic](/static/readme/json-prismic.png)